Souhardya2003/Nitro-Racing-Game/README.md

-# Nitro-Racing-Game
+# NITRO-RACING-GAME
 This is a game created by using Python.
+This game is inspired by the famous classical game with the same title.
+In this game, we try to avoid the traffic as much as possible to achieve high score.

 # Steps to run:
 Download the zip file from master branch.